 The costs of service centers can be identified and billed to customers based on approved rates.
 The rates charged for goods and services are computed by the service centers and reviewed by the appropriate entity on an annual basis.
 The billing rates are set so that the service centers operate on a break even basis.

-All service centers are subject to the basic cost principles set forth in OMB Circular A-21.
-Section J47 of OMB Circular A-21 deals specifically with service centers.
+All service centers are subject to the basic cost principles set forth in OMB Uniform Guidance.
+Section 200.468 deals specifically with service centers.
 The specific provisions are somewhat vague; only the principles for specialized service facilities are discussed there.

 Reason for Policy